Addie0928/Addie0928.github.io/_posts/2020-12-13-usability-test.md

 **Question:**
 - Overall, how difficult / easy is it to use the system at first time?
 Why?
--Overall, how difficult / easy to find the function in the system?
+- Overall, how difficult / easy to find the function in the system?
 Why?
 - Overall, when you recall the tasks you did, do you feel that you get enough support/information/guidance in the system to enable you complete what you want to do?
 - Overall, how efficient is it to use the system to complete a task that you want to do?
 - Overall, how comfortable do you feel about making a mistake and being able to get back / recover?